Mapleton, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 32.6 sqkm, all land.
 The community lies at an elevation of 4700 ft above sea level.

 The city is dominated by 10193 ft Spanish Fork Peak to the southeast and 7533 ft Ether Peak to the northeast.
 Between the two mountains is Maple Canyon, which is home to Whiting Campground in the Uinta-Wasatch-Cache National Forest.
 Mapleton residents continue to call Spanish Fork Peak "Maple Mountain", despite the U.S. Board on Geographic Names having opted for the name that refers to the river and canyon that form its south base.
+The real Maple Mountain is located about 15 miles to the north, overlooking Provo.
 The mountain has also been informally referred to as Sierra Bonita and Monument Peak.
 The city is bounded to the north by Hobble Creek and extends southward to the Ensign-Bickford plant in Spanish Fork.
 The Mapleton Lateral Canal crosses the eastern side of the city, and the Bureau of Reclamation began piping it in 2007.

 Today

 Mapleton is still a somewhat rural area but is rapidly suburbanizing in the wake of development.
-Numerous large subdivisions have been approved in recent years.
+Numerous large subdivisions were approved in the early 2000s that recently came to fruition due to exceeding housing demand in Utah Valley.
 None of the city touches Interstate 15, which has kept the city more rural than neighboring Springville and Spanish Fork.
 The main artery through town is U.S. Route 89.
 Mapleton uses innovative planning techniques, including Transferable Development Rights (TDRs), to preserve the foothills.
 Many of the homes are located on large lots, with most minimum lot sizes ranging from one-third acre to 2 acre.

 There are two restaurants in Mapleton - Subway, located at the intersection of Highway 89 and Maple Street, and Guadalajara Mexican Food, located at the intersection of Highway 89 and 800 North.

 Parks include Mapleton City Park (southeast corner of Main and Maple streets), Ira Allen Park (northwest corner of 800 West and 2000 South), Eagle Rock Park (~800 South 800 East), North Park (~1400 West 1600 North), and Harvest Park (~2100 Harvest Parkway).

 Other landmarks include the "Old White Church" (The Church of Jesus Christ of Latter-Day Saints) at the southwest corner of Main and Maple streets, the Pioneer Heritage Museum and Levi Kendall Log Cabin located at 115 South Main Street, the Mapleton City Offices, located at 125 West Community Center Way (400 North), and the Mapleton City Public Works Building (1405 West 1600 North).